Breaking into the window of primordial black hole dark matter with x-ray microlensing: Acknowledgments

 \section{Acknowledgments}

 We are indebted to Paul Ray for key insights on the operation of NICER and Abhisek Tamang for help with {\tt HeaSOFT}.
 We further thank Varun Bhalerao, Priyanka Gawade, Ranjan Laha, Surhud More, Suvodip Mukherjee, Avinash Kumar Paladi, Akash Kumar Saha, Vibhor Kumar Singh, Abhishek Tiwari, Ujjwal Kumar Upadhyay, Himanshu Verma, and Anna Watts for helpful discussion.
+We also thank the anonymous referees for their careful assessment and inputs.